 “The Bentley Continental is the definitive British grand touring machine.
 Customers across the globe asked us to create the world’s first electric expressions of these iconic cars.
 The result marries the beauty and presence of these extraordinary cars with a proven answer to the key questions of reliability, usability and sustainability that surrounds classic car ownership.
 We are proud to further the legacy of the Bentley Continental with the start of full production from our significantly expanded UK manufacturing presence.” – David Lorenz, Founder, Lunaz Design

-Following overwhelming customer demand, Lunaz will commence full production of the world’s first electric Bentleys.
+Lunaz, responding to exceptional customer demand, is set to begin full production of the world’s first electric Bentleys.

-Following private dialogue with its global customer base, Lunaz has been commissioned to restore, electrify and re-engineer some of the rarest coachbuilt examples in the breed’s history.
-This includes two highly coveted James Young Cars.
+Following extensive consultations with its global clientele, Lunaz has secured commissions to restore, electrify, and re-engineer some of the rarest examples in Bentley’s storied history, including two highly sought-after James Young models.

-Lunaz will now permanently release production allocation for Bentley Continental S1, S2, S3 in two-door and four-door configuration.
-In addition to fixed-head cars, the company will also offer rare Continental Drophead Coupé examples.
+Lunaz is now offering production slots for Bentley Continental S1, S2, and S3 models in both two-door and four-door configurations.
+Rare Continental Drophead Coupé examples will also be available.

-These cars will be offered in strictly limited production allocations with deliveries already in progress.
-Prices for original factory steel-body cars start at £350,000 excluding local taxes.
+Production will be strictly limited, with deliveries already underway.
+Prices for original factory steel-body cars start at £350,000, excluding local taxes.

 Global Home For Lunaz Design

-Lunaz’ new facility, which is due to be completed in the early spring of 2021 will include a state-of-the-art design and R&D hub for the company.
-Key technologies including surface finish, battery engineering, body restoration and craft shops for both soft and hard finishes will be housed within the new facility.
+Lunaz’s new facility, set to be completed in early spring 2021, will feature a cutting-edge design and R&D hub.
+This space will house key technologies essential to Lunaz’s craftsmanship, including advanced surface finishing, battery engineering, body restoration, and dedicated workshops for both soft and hard finishes.

 The Lunaz Proprietary Powertrain – Wider Applications

-In establishing the Lunaz Design brand as the leading conversion specialist for pinnacle classic cars, the company has developed a modular and proprietary electric powertrain.
-This has been led by former double F1 World Championship winning Technical Director, Jon Hitlon who has drawn an engineering team from names including: McLaren, Prodrive, F1, Aston Martin, Rolls-Royce, Ferrari and Bentley.
+Lunaz Design has cemented its position as the leading conversion specialist for pinnacle classic cars by developing a proprietary and modular electric powertrain.
+This innovation is spearheaded by Jon Hilton, a former double F1 World Championship-winning Technical Director, who leads a team of engineers drawn from prestigious names such as McLaren, Prodrive, F1, Aston Martin, Rolls-Royce, Ferrari, and Bentley.

-Lunaz will announce growth to both its classic car model portfolio and wider applications in the coming months.
+Lunaz plans to announce additions to its classic car model portfolio and new applications for its proprietary electric powertrain in the coming months, signaling the next phase of its remarkable journey.

 Job Creation

-Under the technical leadership of Managing Director, Jon Hilton and Engineering Director, Jason Hill, Lunaz will again double its workforce in 2021 and is actively recruiting across both traditional craftsmanship and coachbuilding disciplines and high-tech electric vehicle specialists.
+Under the expert guidance of Managing Director Jon Hilton and Engineering Director Jason Hill, Lunaz is set to double its workforce in 2021.
+The company is actively recruiting talent across a range of disciplines, from traditional craftsmanship and coachbuilding to cutting-edge electric vehicle specializations.

 The Circular Economy